SunPCSolutions/Notin/HIPAA_Compliance.md

 Audio files and the generated text are **permanently deleted** from our service as soon as a processing job is successfully completed.
 We do not retain any PHI longer than is strictly necessary to provide the service.

 ### 4. Business Associate Agreement (BAA)
 We provide a formal Business Associate Agreement (BAA) to all our clients.
-This agreement contractually obligates Audio2Note to protect PHI in accordance with HIPAA regulations.
+This agreement contractually obligates Notin to protect PHI in accordance with HIPAA regulations.

 ## Caregiver Responsibility

 While we provide a secure and compliant platform, the end-user (the "Caregiver") is solely and exclusively responsible for the clinical accuracy and appropriateness of all patient records.
-The output of the Audio2Note service is a draft and must be thoroughly reviewed, edited, and verified by a licensed professional before being entered into a patient's permanent medical record.
+The output of the Notin service is a draft and must be thoroughly reviewed, edited, and verified by a licensed professional before being entered into a patient's permanent medical record.

-For more detailed information, please review our [Legal Disclaimer](https://www.audio2note.org/?page_id=109).
+For more detailed information, please review our [Legal Disclaimer](https://www.notin.ai/?page_id=109).